 Not only farms are building these facilities.
-Anaerobic digestion plants are available to an assortment of industries and businesses, from farmers, fruit and vegetable producers and dairies to breweries and food manufacturers.
+Biogas facilities are available to an assortment of industries and businesses, from farmers, fruit and vegetable producers and dairies to breweries and food manufacturers.

 These are large and substantial undertakings.
 It is not uncommon for a large farm biogas plant to have the capacity to process over 500,000 tons of manure from local farms and additional organic waste each year.